mickymich/mickymich.github.io/index.md

 * He will give you privacy
 * He will make sure nobody disturb you with adds
 * HE will keep hackers away from your computer with GGGRRRRRRRRRRR

+As the Brave LION one time said:
+> Keep bad and good people away of your computer
+> Your secrets are your only Bussiness